Hummdis/loadwatch/README.md

 Defaults:
     THRESH: 50% of real CPU and 5 for virtual machines.
+    MEM_THRESH: 50% of MEM used.
     RETEN: 14 days

-Set the `THRESH` and `RETEN` variables at the top of the file to the desired numbers.
+Set the `THRESH`, `MEM_THRESH`, and `RETEN` variables at the top of the file to the desired numbers.
 Remember that the `THRESH` variable will be devided in 2, but rounded to the next highest whole number.

 ### Auto-Update